Automattic/jetpack/projects/plugins/wpcomsh/README.md

 # WordPress.com Site Helper

-With the help of this mu-plugin, a Pressable site is transformed into a WP.com site.
+With the help of this mu-plugin, an Atomic site is transformed into a WP.com site.
 It lives in `wp-content/mu-plugins/wpcomsh` and is loaded with `wp-content/mu-plugins/wpcomsh-loader.php`.

 ## Development